F1: The FIA overturns the decision; Pierre Gasly wins his appeal and takes the podium at the Monaco Grand Prix

 Getty Images

 Unbelievable but true.
-Five days after the end of the Monaco Grand Prix, the FIA has lifted all penalties against Pierre Gasly, who suddenly finds himself celebrating his third-place finish in Monte Carlo.
+Five days after the end of the Monaco GP, the FIA has lifted all penalties against Pierre Gasly, who suddenly finds himself celebrating his third-place finish in Monte Carlo.

-Specifically, in an official statement, the FIA admitted to an error in speed measurement, which was the reason for the penalties imposed on Pierre Gasly (two five-second penalties).
-Other drivers, including Lewis Hamilton and George Russell, were also victims of the same error but, unlike the Alpine driver, served their penalties during the race.
+Specifically, in an official statement, the FIA admitted to an error in measuring the speed at the pit lane entrance, which was the reason for the penalties imposed on Pierre Gasly (two five-second penalties).
+Other drivers, including Lewis Hamilton and George Russell, were also victims of the same error but, unlike the Alpine driver, served their penalties during the race; furthermore, their respective teams did not file any appeals, unlike Flavio Briatore’s team.

-As the statement indicates, speeds reported upon entering the pit lane as exceeding 60 km/h (the established speed limit) were, in reality, within the permitted limits, namely at a speed of approximately 58.7 km/h.
-Alpine’s appeal helped clarify a very sensitive and controversial issue that was also debated after the race.
+As the statement indicates, speeds reported at the pit lane entrance as exceeding 60 km/h (the established speed limit) were, in reality, within the permitted limits, specifically at a speed of approximately 58.7 km/h.
+Alpine’s appeal helped clarify a very sensitive and contentious issue that was also debated after the race.

 Isack Hadjar is left with a bitter taste.
-The Red Bull driver had, in fact, celebrated a third-place finish that no longer belongs to him.
+The Red Bull driver had, in fact, celebrated a third-place finish that no longer belongs to him (he has slipped to fourth place overall).

 You may also like...